-There are a number of areas of practice that require improvement, including four minor shortfalls.
-The HTA has given advice to the DI with respect to the Governance and Quality Systems and Premises, Facilities and Equipment standards, as well as to licence management.
+There are a number of areas of practice that require improvement, including two minor shortfalls.
+The HTA has given advice to the DI with respect to the Consent, Governance and Quality Systems and Premises, Facilities and Equipment standards.

 The HTA requires that the DI addresses the shortfalls by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.